The Feed-Meat Complex: Unpacking the Truth About How Big Meat Pockets Billions in Farm Subsidies

 The plot twist: at some point, the corporations realized they didn’t need to pay farmers their corn and soybean production cost.
 Instead, government subsidies could be leveraged to compensate farmers.
 This is the system we see in place today.

-Pressured by loan policies, trying to keep their families fed, more and more farmers have started to grow corn and soybeans, leading to an oversaturated market and ever-lower feed prices.
+Pressured by loan policies and the need to keep their families fed, more and more farmers have started to grow corn and soybeans, leading to an oversaturated market and ever-lower feed prices.
 This chain reaction is not lost on big meat corporations.

-The takeaway here is that big meat corporations are paying for very little within the system they have created.
+The takeaway here is that big meat corporations are, unsurprisingly, paying for very little within the system they have created.
 It’s been working, so you can bet that there is an incentive to keep it going.

 Lobbying to Maintain the Status Quo

-The only big checks big meat companies are writing go to lobbying groups and our elected officials to make sure the subsidies, crop insurance, and bailouts continue to flow to the producers of their crops.
+The only big checks dominant meatpackers are writing go to lobbying groups and our elected officials to ensure the subsidies, crop insurance, and bailouts continue to flow to the producers of their crops.

 This effort has effectively led the U.S. farm economy to become entirely dependent on these subsidies.
-Today, government bailouts and subsidies make up an average of 44% of U.S. farmer income
+In 2020, government bailouts and subsidies made up an average of 44% of U.S. farmer income

-Commodity checkoff programs were designed to collect a tax from all producers of certain commodities, cattle for example, and put these dollars towards advancing the beef industry through market research or technological innovation.
+Commodity checkoff programs were designed to collect a tax from all producers of certain commodities, such as cattle, and put these dollars towards advancing the beef industry through market research or technological innovation.
 Big Meat saw their opportunity and have effectively co-opted this system.
-Today we see already low income farmers paying this mandatory checkoff tax on their undervalued goods just for it to be funneled to a select few pro-corporate lobbying organizations.
+Today, we see already low-income farmers paying this mandatory checkoff tax on their undervalued goods just for it to be funneled to a select few pro-corporate lobbying organizations.

 What It Means to Be a Farmer

-Simple paradigm shifts like referring to pig farmers as pork producers, or asking farmers how many bushels per acre they’ve harvested instead of dollars made per acre, has aided in disconnecting farmers from their land and animals.
-Ultimately it has undermined a farmer’s true understanding of the market value of what they produce.
+Simple paradigm shifts, like referring to pig farmers as pork producers or asking farmers how many bushels per acre they’ve harvested instead of dollars made per acre, have aided in disconnecting farmers from their land and animals.
+Ultimately, it has undermined a farmer’s true understanding of the market value of what they produce.

 Conclusion

-If you’ve made it this far, you now understand that big meat corporations are using a multi-step approach to reducing their cost of production and consolidating the world’s food supply.
-The apparent complexity of these approaches have allowed them to largely fly under the radar as they live off of taxpayer dollars, reaping record profits, and bankrupting farmers.
+If you’ve made it this far, you now understand that big meat corporations are using a multi-step approach to reduce their cost of production and consolidate the world’s food supply.
+The apparent complexity of these approaches has allowed them to largely fly under the radar as they live off of taxpayer dollars, reaping record profits, and bankrupting farmers.

 It’s about time we break down this complex, set the record straight, and hold Big Meat accountable.